tangowithcode/tango_with_django_2/manuscript/chapter3.md

 # Django Basics {#chapter-django-basics}
 Let's get started with Django!
 In this chapter, we'll be giving you an overview of the creation process.
 You'll be setting up a new project and a new web application.
-By the end of this chapter, you will have a simple Django powered website up and running!
+By the end of this chapter, you will have a simple Django powered website running!

 ## Testing Your Setup
 Let's start by checking that your Python and Django installations are correct for this tutorial.
 To do this, open a new terminal/Command Prompt window, and `activate` your `rangoenv` virtual environment.